Biden campaign steps up hires despite money gap with Trump

 “We will never make any choices that put our staff or voters in harm’s way,” O’Malley Dillon said.
 “Our expectation is we have people on the ground in this campaign doing the traditional work of organizing, but we will do that when safety allows, and we will not do that a day sooner.”

-O’Malley Dillon said the timing of when such campaigning would be safe “might mean different things in different places” and in the meantime, Biden will continue online events and outreach.
+O’Malley Dillon said that the timing of when such campaigning would be safe “might mean different things in different places” and that, in the meantime, Biden will continue online events and outreach.

 Asked whether Biden had been tested for the coronavirus, O’Malley Dillon said, “there’s no testing that’s happened now.
 There’s no plan for that.”